skip to main content

 For more information on this specific action, see Specify Script Variable Value.

-Once configured, the dashboard user is able to select the value of the variable from a drop down.
+Once configured, the dashboard user is able to select the value of the variable.
 The dashboard will reflect this selection by disabling actions that will not execute due to a dependency on the variable.
 Actions disabled this way have a special icon and cannot be manually re-enabled until the variable selection changes.
 See Specify the Script Variable Values on the Dashboard

 Specify Dependency Settings for other Actions